Travel.State.Gov > International Travel > Country Information > Argentina International Travel Information

 Scams involving yellow and black taxis have been reported at international airports and around Buenos Aires.
 Pre-arrange a ride or select one of the flat-rate “remise” services (private car with driver) from the airport.
 In town, use radio taxis from places like a hotel when possible.
 See the Department of State and the FBI pages for information on scams.
 A few common scenarios follow:

 Sexual assaults have been reported against solo hikers and bikers on trails in regions along the border with Chile.
 Hike in groups and remain alert to your surroundings.

-“Express kidnappings” also occur, where victims are grabbed and forced to take out as much money as possible from ATMs.
+Robberies also occur, where victims are grabbed and forced to take out as much money as possible from ATMs.
 Family or co-workers are contacted and told to bring all the cash they have on hand or can gather in a couple of hours.
 Once the ransom is paid, the victim is usually released unharmed.
-There have been some foreign victims of express kidnappings.
+There have been some foreign victims of these robberies.
 Fake telephone kidnappings are also common.
 Learning important phone numbers and, if robbed, immediately finding a phone and letting family members know you are alright are important steps in stopping this crime.